ongov/Digital-Service-Standard/README.md

 We looked near and far to develop this standard.
 It’s built on the aspirations and experiences of teams across the Ontario Public Service, as well as other jurisdictions, especially Gov.UK, USDS and 18F.

-##Contributing to the standard
+## Contributing to the standard

-All new or redesigned information and services will eventually be required to follow the standard,before work begins.
-First, we want to test the standard, gather user feedback and improve it.
+We test the Digital Service Standard to gather user feedback and improve it.

-You can share your thoughts and ideas by:

-* emailing us at digital.standard@ontario.ca
-* forking our GitHub repository
+Share your feedback, thoughts and ideas or volunteer for future testing by email at digital.standard@ontario.ca or by forking our GitHub repository

 ### By email